Teachers Retirement System of The State of Kentucky Sells 800 Shares of Cullen/Frost Bankers, Inc. (NYSE:CFR)

-Teachers Retirement System of The State of Kentucky lessened its holdings in Cullen/Frost Bankers, Inc. (NYSE:CFR) by 1.6% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 48,019 shares of the bank’s stock after selling 800 shares during the quarter.
-Teachers Retirement System of The State of Kentucky’s holdings in Cullen/Frost Bankers were worth $5,222,000 at the end of the most recent reporting period.
+Teachers Retirement System of The State of Kentucky trimmed its holdings in Cullen/Frost Bankers, Inc. (NYSE:CFR) by 1.6% in the 1st quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 48,019 shares of the bank’s stock after selling 800 shares during the quarter.
+Teachers Retirement System of The State of Kentucky owned approximately 0.08% of Cullen/Frost Bankers worth $5,222,000 as of its most recent SEC filing.

-Other hedge funds and other institutional investors have also modified their holdings of the company.
-Van ECK Associates Corp bought a new position in Cullen/Frost Bankers in the 1st quarter valued at approximately $32,000.
-Capital Analysts LLC acquired a new stake in Cullen/Frost Bankers during the 1st quarter valued at approximately $80,000.
-Clarus Group Inc. acquired a new stake in Cullen/Frost Bankers during the 1st quarter valued at approximately $117,000.
-CENTRAL TRUST Co increased its position in Cullen/Frost Bankers by 9.1% during the 1st quarter.
-CENTRAL TRUST Co now owns 1,200 shares of the bank’s stock valued at $131,000 after purchasing an additional 100 shares during the period.
-Finally, Healthcare of Ontario Pension Plan Trust Fund acquired a new stake in Cullen/Frost Bankers during the 4th quarter valued at approximately $138,000.
+Other hedge funds have also bought and sold shares of the company.
+Baker Tilly Wealth Management LLC purchased a new stake in shares of Cullen/Frost Bankers during the 1st quarter worth approximately $297,000.
+Virtu Financial LLC purchased a new stake in shares of Cullen/Frost Bankers during the 1st quarter worth approximately $404,000.
+Capital Analysts LLC purchased a new stake in Cullen/Frost Bankers during the 1st quarter valued at $80,000.
+Royal Bank of Canada raised its holdings in Cullen/Frost Bankers by 18.0% during the 1st quarter.
+Royal Bank of Canada now owns 201,474 shares of the bank’s stock valued at $21,913,000 after buying an additional 30,684 shares during the period.
+Finally, Veritable L.P. purchased a new stake in Cullen/Frost Bankers during the 1st quarter valued at $235,000.
 Institutional investors and hedge funds own 81.06% of the company’s stock.

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, September 15th.
-Investors of record on Tuesday, August 31st will be issued a $0.75 dividend.
+The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, September 15th.
+Stockholders of record on Tuesday, August 31st will be paid a $0.75 dividend.
+This represents a $3.00 annualized dividend and a dividend yield of 2.80%.
 This is a boost from Cullen/Frost Bankers’s previous quarterly dividend of $0.72.
-This represents a $3.00 dividend on an annualized basis and a dividend yield of 2.80%.
-The ex-dividend date is Monday, August 30th.
-Cullen/Frost Bankers’s dividend payout ratio (DPR) is currently 77.21%.
+The ex-dividend date of this dividend is Monday, August 30th.
+Cullen/Frost Bankers’s dividend payout ratio (DPR) is presently 77.21%.

-In related news, EVP Jimmy Stead sold 3,000 shares of the stock in a transaction on Thursday, May 6th.
-The stock was sold at an average price of $122.80, for a total value of $368,400.00.
-Following the transaction, the executive vice president now directly owns 4,045 shares in the company, valued at approximately $496,726.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-4.50% of the stock is owned by company insiders.
+In related news, EVP Jimmy Stead sold 3,000 shares of Cullen/Frost Bankers stock in a transaction that occurred on Thursday, May 6th.
+The stock was sold at an average price of $122.80, for a total transaction of $368,400.00.
+Following the completion of the transaction, the executive vice president now directly owns 4,045 shares in the company, valued at $496,726.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Company insiders own 4.50% of the company’s stock.

 Cullen/Frost Bankers, Inc operates as the bank holding company for Frost Bank that offers commercial and consumer banking services in Texas.
 It operates in two segments, Banking and Frost Wealth Advisors.
 The company offers commercial banking services to corporations and other business clients, including financing for industrial and commercial properties, interim construction related to industrial and commercial properties, equipment, inventories and accounts receivables, and acquisitions; commercial leasing; and treasury management services.